 LightReading’s Mari Silbey says that the advantages endowed by embracing an all IP infrastructure are temporary.
 She points out a large proportion of Comcast’s X1 service is already IP, and the company has already launched a fully IPTV service, Stream.
 Many other operators are headed in the IPTV direction too.
 For example, Cox Communications and Shaw Communications have both licensed the X1 platform from Comcast, and Cox has already deployed it.

-Evidence is that Comcast already has all the speed it needs to innovate its X1 in order to remain feature competitive.
+The evidence is that Comcast already has all the speed it needs to innovate its X1 in order to remain feature competitive.
 It is making daily updates to client software and regular updates with major functionality like voice control and network DVR storage.

 It could be that an all-IP implementation is no advantage at all of the likes of Comcast X1 and its licensees.